 Spicy, rich in flavor, and diverse; are the terms that are generally used to describe Indian cuisine.
 A specialty about Indian food is that it is made up of a wide array of local regional cuisines that come from various parts of India.

 The varied culture of food is influenced by the differences in climate and soil conditions.
-In regional dishes, each region has made the use of their locally grown herbs, spices and ingredients.
+In regional dishes, each region has made use of their locally grown herbs, spices, and ingredients.
 The regional traditions and culture also play significant roles in influencing the cuisines and diets of the Indians.

 The North Indian Food and South Indian Food

 Non-Indians often get intrigued about the vast differences in flavors of North and South.
-The north Indian food is known for its wholesome flavors and spice element called “Punjabi tadka”; on the other hand, the south Indian food can leave you craving for more with its savory curries and rice dishes.
+The north Indian cuisine is known for its wholesome flavors and spice element called “Punjabi tadka”; on the other hand, the south Indian cuisine can leave you craving for more with its savory curries and rice dishes.

-Some of the common items consumed in daily meals by North Indians are tandoor oven cooked meat roast preparations.
+Some of the common items consumed in daily meals by North Indians are tandoor oven-cooked meat roast preparations.
 The popular rice dish called “Biryani” adds to the native flavor of north Indian cuisine.
-North Indian food also serves different types of flat breads called “chapati” and “poori” to accompany with thick curry dishes.
+North Indian food also serves different types of flat breads called “chapati” and “poori” to accompany thick curry dishes.
 Since North India produces wheat in abundance, they incorporate it in their dishes.

-The Indian food originated from south of India is known for its tangy and spicy flavor profile.
+The Indian cuisine originated from the south of India is known for its tangy and spicy flavor profile.
 South India is a producer of rice so here localities consume curries and veggies with rice.
-South Indians also serve rice-based dishes in many different forms like dosa, idli and uttapam.
+South Indians also serve rice-based dishes in many different forms like dosa, idli, and uttapam.
 The south Indian curries differ in consistency from north Indian curries.
 The south Indian curries are relatively soupier when compared to the richer and thicker north Indian curries.

-Indian food gained prominence in the post-1960s era of immigration.
+Indian cuisine gained prominence in the post-1960s era of immigration.
 A lot of Indo-Canadian dishes like kedgeree and some chutneys came from Anglo-Indian cuisine that stems from Britain’s colonial rule of the subcontinent.

 Indian food in Culinary scenes of Canada